 * This is an assigned model number

 The first known appearance of the Centennial Series was in the 1913 Trade Price List, which would make sense given the company's established founding date of 1813.
 Since two distinct serial number blocks were in use it's likely that the actual debut was a little earlier, though a design date or granted patent number is not known.
-The three models of the Centennial Series were the only pocket watches to be listed in the 1914 Catalog supplement.
+The three models of the Centennial Series were the only pocket watches to be listed in both the 1914 Catalog supplement and the addendum in the 1915 Catalog.
 The reasons behind the existence of a second block are unclear, since the first one could have continued all the way to SN 1700000.
 One explanation is that the Model 21 was made at different times and therefore blocked separately, but the only catalog known to advertise the Centennial Series was the 1913 edition, with no mention of any 16-size models in the 1909 volume.
 No private label examples have been reported.

 The watches logged in the M21 chart are all reported examples or verified from photos.

 If your watch isn't on this SN chart please send us a picture.

 The Tourist was a newer, smaller version of the 18-size travel Companion in a folding design, containing a 7-jewel Model 21 with all of the standard features like a safety pinion and a Breguet (overcoil) hairspring on the balance wheel.
 It was offered in several different leather color choices, selling for $7.25 in the 1914 catalog.
 Note that the movement was upside-down, winding at the 6:00 position with no seconds bit on the porcelain dial.